JonasMF/DiscordBot-Test/README.md

 7. https://www.npmjs.com/package/images-scraper
 8. npm i random-puppy
 9. remove some help commands as they don't exsist your self
+10. add token to .env file and Prefix to the bot

 Contact me on Discord if you have anny problems: Jonas_#9733